joshvera/generative-effects/README.md

 right adjoint monotone functions are a special case of right adjoint functors, meets are a special case of limits, and joins are a special case of colimits.

+- Define what a galois connection is
+- Give example of y = x / 2 for Integers
+- Give example of [Ball] -> [Box Ball]